 - Wedgwood Christian Services

-In recent years, there has been a rapid increase in master and doctoral degrees in Marriage and Family Studies.
-Several students from Cornerstone have gone on to pursue masters and doctoral degrees in the fields of Marriage and Family Therapy, Psychology, and Social Work.
-In addition, Marriage and Family Studies grads are employed at psychiatric hospitals, churches, private and group practices, pregnancy crisis centers, college counseling centers, education, and various community mental health centers.
+Marriage and Family Studies graduates are currently employed at psychiatric hospitals, churches, private and group practices, pregnancy crisis centers, college counseling centers, education, and various community mental health centers.